 This is the rated ampere current rating of MCB.
 This value must be lower than the current carrying capacity of wiring system and higher than or equal to the maximum full load current in the wiring system.
 Generally, this rating should be such that it can handle 125 percent of continuous load plus rating of non-continuous load.
 Typically this can be expressed as

 Maximum full load current in the system ≤ Current rating of MCB ≤ Cable rating

-KA rating or breaking capacity
+2. kA rating or breaking capacity

 This rating refers to the capability of MCB that can trip or interrupt the circuit under short circuit conditions.
-It is expressed in Kilo Amps (KA).
+Its rating is expressed in Kilo Amps (KA).
 This rating must not be less than the prospective short-circuit current.

-Type of MCB
+3. Type of MCB

-The type of MCB needed for a specific application decided by operating characteristics such that various current ratings are required to operate the loads instantaneously.
+The type of MCB needed for a specific application is decided by operating characteristics such that various current ratings are required to operate the loads instantaneously.
 We have already mentioned various types of MCBs for different applications above.

 As the main functions and applications have already been described in the above statements, the fundamental purpose of an MCB is to protect a circuit (wiring used in residential, commercial, and industrial electrical panels, connected load, equipment, etc.) in the case of:

 - Short Circuit